ccalvop/GCP-AssetInventory-Automation/README.md

 ***

-## Automating the Export with Cloud Scheduler
+### Automating the Export with Cloud Scheduler

-To automate the export process, you can use Cloud Scheduler to send periodic requests to the Asset Inventory API.
+To automate the export process, you can use **Cloud Scheduler** to send periodic requests to the **Asset Inventory API**.
+The Asset Inventory API allows you to manage and monitor all the resources in your Google Cloud Platform environment.
+Specifically, it enables you to export asset metadata, providing a comprehensive view of your GCP resources.
+By leveraging Cloud Scheduler with the Asset Inventory API, you can eliminate the need for manual command execution, allowing you to schedule regular exports at specified intervals.
+This integration ensures that your asset data is up-to-date.

 ### Step 1: Create a Service Account